 To support the game’s quiet narrative, audio and visual design were built as living systems that react to the player’s presence.
 Ambient soundscapes shift and bloom as lost melodies are restored, and both foliage and sky palettes evolve with each act of generosity.
 The adaptive soundtrack was designed to grow organically, new musical layers emerge in response to exploration milestones, blending seamlessly into existing motifs so the world feels as though it is singing with the player.
 Visually, the art direction leans into soft gradients, painterly textures, and atmospheric depth to create a dreamlike sense of place, reinforced by a UI that stays out of the way until it’s genuinely needed.
 The UX emphasizes clarity through subtle motion, restrained color use, and contextual surfacing, ensuring that every interaction feels connected to the world rather than imposed on top of it.

 Building this project reinforced the value of designing systems that feel meaningfully connected, mechanics, art, audio, and narrative all influencing one another to create a cohesive experience.
 I gained a deeper understanding of how early prototyping shapes final-feel systems, especially in movement design where subtle tuning has an outsized impact on player comfort.
 Working across both technical and artistic disciplines strengthened my ability to bridge communication between designers, artists, and engineers, ensuring that vision and implementation remained aligned.
+And first time working on complex soundtrack system really pushed me out of comfort zone and learn new tools and how to communicate with sound designers.
 Most importantly, the project underscored how powerful restraint can be: letting atmosphere, interaction, and world response carry the emotional weight instead of relying on explicit exposition.